What Is a Chimney Flue and How Does It Work?

 Common symptoms include:

-If any of these signs appear, it's important to schedule a professional chimney inspection.
+If any of these signs appear, it's important to schedule a professional chimney inspection — here's what one costs in 2026.

 .jpg)